kopaka1822/CppScriptEngine/README.md

 # CppScriptEngine

-C++ based object oriented script language
+C++ 17 based object oriented script language

 ## Motivation

 This script language should allow the programmer to control a programm by creating new instances of **C++ classes at runtime**.
-The language should be easy to use **easy to integrate** into an existing C++ programm.
+The language should be easy to use and **easy to integrate** into an existing C++ programm.

+## Goals
+* easy to use
+* easy to integrate
+* consistent design (no special cases)
+* fixed naming conventions
+* strict syntax
+* type safety without implicit conversions
+* robust
+* well informing exceptions

-# Language Design
+# Introduction
 ## ScriptObject

 Every object derives from the `ScriptObject` class.
 The important part of the interface looks like this: